Crop and Resize Algorithms¶

 Now that they don’t match, thumbor defines if the image needs horizontal or vertical cropping.
 We never crop both ways, since it’s not needed.

-So, in our example to get an image of the same proportion of the target one, we need to get the picture height to be 300px (800 is to X as 400 is to 150):
+So, in our example to get an image of the same proportion of the target one, we need to get the picture height to be \(300px\) (using the proportional height):

 Here’s an example of how thumbor would crop width or height using centered alignment: